 10.4.1 EN-DC

 The Secondary Node Release procedure may be initiated either by the MN or by the SN and is used to initiate the release of the UE context at the SN.
-The recipient node of this request cannot reject it.
+The recipient node of this request can reject it e.g., if SN change procedure is triggered by the SN.

 It does not necessarily need to involve signalling towards the UE, e.g., in case of the RRC connection re-establishment due to Radio Link Failure in MN.